SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### video tool > options

-As with other players, the RC video player has different settings you can change, use, or specify.
+The video player has a couple of options:

 - __loop__
-You can select if the video should play in a loop or stop at the end of the file.
-To set the player on loop, click the checkbox.
-The player starts and loops the file after being activated by pressing play.
+Loops the video when it reaches the end.

 - __autoplay__
 The player starts to run the file when the page is loaded.

 - __stop other players__
 If you are using multiple video players on the same weave and your page is quite big, visitors may find it helpful if you prevent overlapping by defining which player is playing.
 With this option selected, all players (video player, audio player on slideshows, other audio players) will stop when the selected player is running a file.
-When multiplaying is intended, we encourage you to use the play tool.
+When multiplaying is intended, we encourage you to use the [play tool](#play-tool "jump to play tool help").

 - __display minimal__
 When checked, the player constists of only the play button and the process bar.